Unbreakable-Syntax/cocktail_twister_sort/README.md

 However, for unsorted portions that stretch all the way to either side of the array, the first pass can be made faster (the only reason why any of these passes should be preferred is if it's desired by the user to slightly optimize the sorting algorithm for a specific scrambled input):
 * Backward pass only - This first pass optimization is useful for scrambled tail input, as the start (left) pointer would only be checked on where it must begin.
-* Forward pass only - Inversely, this first pass optimization is useful for scrambled head input, as this would mean that only the end (right) pointer would be checked on where it should begin.
+* Forward pass only - Inversely, this first pass optimization is useful for scrambled head input, as only the end (right) pointer would be checked on where it should begin.

-Both of these passes will work on vice versa just fine (backward pass for scrambled head), but if this is going to happen, after the first pass to check where the pointer must begin, the second pass would be 1 full bidirectional pass, this needs to happen to "correct" the other unmodified pointer, and then the third pass will be both pointers properly focusing on the unsorted region of the array.
+Both of these passes will work on non-intended scrambled inputs just fine (backward pass for scrambled head), but if this is going to happen, after the first pass to check where the pointer must begin, the second pass will be 1 full bidirectional pass, this needs to happen to "correct" the other unmodified pointer, and then the third pass will be both pointers properly focusing on the unsorted region of the array.

 These boundary reduction passes could also safely be used with the original Cocktail Twister Sort, as long as these passes are used on their intended scrambled inputs (backward pass for scrambled tail), and the original variant uses the mirrored tail comparison, this will yield correct results.
 This combination might also result in (probably) lesser overhead.